 PDFViewControllers at once?
 Each controller takes a considerable amount of memory, so keeping multiple ones on the screen at the same time can put a lot of memory pressure on the system.
 We suggest not using more than two at the same time (e.g. two as a split-screen is OK, but showing four might be an issue)

-SDK.shared[SDK.Setting(rawValue: "com.pspdfkit.low-memory-mode")] = truein your app delegate before you use any other PSPDFKit SDK APIs.
-This will limit memory use in PSPDFKit, but it might also slow down rendering a bit.
+PSPDFKit.SDK.shared[.lowMemoryMode] = truein your app delegate before you use any other PSPDFKit APIs.
+This will limit memory use in PSPDFKit at the expense of rendering speed.
 It’s often a workable solution though.

 Ensure you don’t have other memory leaks or retain cycles in your app.
 Instruments is helpful in finding these.